beardedeagle/alpine-erlang-builder/README.md

 ## Usage

-To boot straight to a iex prompt in the image:
+To boot straight to a erl prompt in the image:

 ```shell
 $ docker run --rm -i -t beardedeagle/alpine-erlang-builder erl